Once considered a thing of the future, electric cars have finally made their way to the mainstream.

 This new technology will be used to combat climate change and reduce our reliance on fossil fuels.

 The best electric car stocks could see rapid growth as the industry booms.

-There are many companies around the world that are involved in the production and distribution of electric vehicles.
+There are many companies around the world that are involved in the production, distribution, and even car transport of electric vehicles.

 Electric Car Stocks To Invest In

 Tesla Inc (NASDAQ: TSLA)

 Tesla Inc. is one of the most well-known electric car companies in the world.